pavansatya/NutriWeb/README.md

 -> Ingredient embeddings > co-occurrence: Instead of “users who bought X also bought Y,” NutriWeb learns the semantics of each ingredient phrase, so it generalizes to new products and phrasing.

+### Why Users Will Choose NutriWeb:

+-> Effortless recommendations – no logging, just enter or scan ingredients once.

+-> Truly free – all features unlocked, no paywalls or subscriptions.

+-> Rich allergen safety plus smart swaps – if you’re allergic to peanuts, NutriWeb not only filters out peanut-containing items but also suggests the “next best” alternatives using deep semantic similarity.

+-> Modern NLP + vector search – leverages state-of-the-art sentence-transformer embeddings and FAISS for real-time semantic matching across thousands of products.

+-> Transparent and extensible – the pipeline is clear, and new metrics (nutrients, eco-scores) can be integrated later by tagging each product record.

+In sum, NutriWeb fills the gap between static filters and subscription-locked trackers by offering an open, allergy-aware, and ingredient-semantics engine that requires zero ongoing user effort beyond the initial input.

 ### Key Papers to Explore

 ->Paper 1:-